snovakovic/vtpw/README.md

 This plugin was crated to mitigate performance issues of popular vetur plugin when `.vue` single file components are used in combination with TypeScript.

-You can check more about performance issues on some of dedicated issues opened in vetur project:
+You can check more about performance issues in vetur project issues:

 * https://github.com/vuejs/vetur/issues/1051
 * https://github.com/vuejs/vetur/issues/784